Northern Ireland Assembly: 1998–2002

 The Northern Ireland (Elections) Act 1998 formally established the Assembly in law under the name New Northern Ireland Assembly, in accordance with the Good Friday (or Belfast) Agreement.
 The first election of members of the New Northern Ireland Assembly was on 25 June 1998 and it first met on 1 July 1998.
 However, it only existed in "shadow" form until 2 December 1999 when full powers were devolved to the Assembly.
-Since then the Assembly has operated with several interruptions and has been suspended on five occasions:
+Since then the Assembly has operated with several interruptions and has been suspended on six occasions: